Dizziness and Balance

 We would be happy to give free advice over the phone and arrange an assessment and personalised treatment, call us on:

-See our specialist vestibular physiotherapist – Anna Bennett’s talk on vestibular physiotherapy that she prepared for final year physiotherapy students…
+See our specialist vestibular physiotherapist – Anna Hildreth’s talk on vestibular physiotherapy that she prepared for final year physiotherapy students…